solidi/writing/55-whats-in-a-career-promotion.md

 ### Sponsorship

-*Sponsors* are who see or hear of the work and by whom. *Sponsors* socialize with who in the group is delivering the work.
+*Sponsors* are who observe the work and by whom. *Sponsors* socialize with who in the group is delivering the work.
 People raise awareness of what is happening in the environment and often talk to one another in an initiative context.
 Both *skill set* and *reputation* feed into these conversations.
 Being visible to leadership is often a key to promotion.
 Sponsorship aligns with extrinsic motivators such as money and intrinsic motivators such as providing impact.

 ```
 **Sponsorship Accelerants**